mmamaev/timeboard/doc/source/making_a_timeboard.rst

                             start='02 Oct 2017', end='15 Oct 2017',
                             layout=org)
     ---------------------------------------------------------------------------
-    UnsupportedPeriodError                    Traceback (most recent call last)
+    UnacceptablePeriodError                    Traceback (most recent call last)
     ...
-    UnsupportedPeriodError: Ambiguous organizing: 24H is not a subperiod of W
+    UnacceptablePeriodError: Ambiguous organizing: 24H is not a subperiod of W

 It failed for the following reason.
 A period of frequency ``'D'`` always starts at 00:00 of a calendar day and thus is guaranteed to be entirely within some week.
 A period of frequency ``'24H'`` is guaranteed to start at the beginning of some hour but this hour is not necessarily a midnight.
 For example, a ``'24H'`` period *may* start at 20:00 of a Sunday, therefore its first four hours will fall into one week, and the rest - into another.